JUST WINGING IT ©2019 – Rom-Com Adventure Feature-length Screenplay

 You give me far too much credit.

-Jon grabs the napkins out of her hands and bends down to clean up the spill.
+Jon grabs the napkins out of her hands and bends down to clean the spill.
 He does so quickly and deftly.

 I’m going to do you a favor and